Frequently Asked Questions

 Can my child be in the Band and athletics/clubs/etc.?

 Yes!
-All band course from 6-12 grade meet during the school day on a daily basis and should not interfere with any before/after school athletic program and/or club.
+All band courses from 6-12 grade meet during the school day on a daily basis and should not interfere with any before/after school athletic program and/or club.
 The High School Band does meet frequently after school in the Fall due to Marching Band Season and Spring due to Concert MPA Season, however I am very flexible and work with the other coaches/sponsors to share time with the students.

 What instrument should my child play?